Terminally ill adults in New Jersey will soon be able to ask for medical help to end their lives.

-It allows adults with a prognosis of six months or less to live to get a prescription for life-ending medication.
+It will allow adults with a prognosis of six months or less to live to get a prescription for life-ending medication.

-Other jurisdictions that allow physician-assisted suicide are: California, Colorado, Oregon, Vermont, Washington, Hawaii, Montana and the District of Columbia.
+This make New Jersey the ninth jurisdiction to allow physician-assisted suicide.
+The others are: California, Colorado, Oregon, Vermont, Washington, Hawaii, Montana and the District of Columbia.

-The law requires either a psychiatrist or psychologist determine that the patient has the mental capacity to make the decision.
+The bill requires a second opinion on the diagnosis, and either a psychiatrist or psychologist must determine that the patient has the mental capacity to make the decision.
 The prescription is a series of self-administered pills that can be taken at home.

-“Allowing residents with terminal illnesses to make end-of-life choices for themselves is the right thing to do," Murphy said in a statement.
+“Allowing terminally ill and dying residents the dignity to make end-of-life decisions according to their own consciences is the right thing to do,” said Murphy.

 “The bill has lasting ramifications and lots of loopholes,” said Republican Sen. Robert Singer.
 “We are so concerned about opioids, and not trusting doctors with opioids.
 But now we are willing to trust them with this.”